sedat-balci/eCom-KDS/README.md

 # eCom-KDS
-DSS  project for an operation manager of a e commerce company
+DSS  project for operation manager of an e commerce company